ociu/sphinx-traceability-extension/README.rst

 By default, items are sorted naturally based on their name.
 With the *sort* argument it is possible to sort on one or more attribute values alphabetically.
 When providing multiple attributes to sort on, the attribute keys are space-separated.
 With the *reverse* argument, the sorting is reversed.

+By default, the attribute names are listed the header row and every item takes up a row.
+Depending on the number of items and attributes it could be better to transpose the generated matrix (swap columns for row) by providing the *transpose* flag.

 Optionally, the *class* attribute can be specified to customize table output, especially useful when rendering to LaTeX.
 Normally the *longtable* class is used when the number of rows is greater than 30 which allows long tables to